NREL/ReEDS-2.0/_sources/model_documentation.md.txt

 See [here](https://github.com/nrel/r2x?tab=readme-ov-file#compatibility) for the latest ReEDS model compatibility with R2X.

 [Sienna](https://www.nrel.gov/analysis/sienna) is an open-source NREL modeling tool for scientific energy system analysis.
-As part of its core capapilities, `Sienna\Ops` supports the simulation of system scheduling---including unit commitment and economic dispatch, automatic generation control, and nonlinear optimal power flow---along with sequential problem specifications to enable production cost modeling techniques.
+As part of its core capabilities, `Sienna\Ops` supports the simulation of system scheduling---including unit commitment and economic dispatch, automatic generation control, and nonlinear optimal power flow---along with sequential problem specifications to enable production cost modeling techniques.
 NREL has used Sienna in several analyses such as Puerto Rico 100 and the National Transmission Planning Study where it was used as the PCM tool for transmission planning and operational analysis for future scenarios {cite:p}`muralibagguPuertoRicoGrid2024, doeNationalTransmissionPlanning2024`.